 If we want to carry out something, it’s hard to take advice from someone who hasn’t gone before, even if they seem smart.

-But someone who has had success or helped others realize goals (succeed in biz, lose 50 lbs of fat, have a great marriage) will be immensely attractive to us.
+But someone who has had success or helped others realize goals (succeed in business, lose 50 lbs of fat, have a great marriage) will be immensely attractive to us.

 So, in your content, be sure to include things like: